DataRole/api-client-php/readme.md

 For support with the library the best place to ask is via the datarole-api-php-client tag on StackOverflow: http://stackoverflow.com/questions/tagged/datarole-api-php-client

-If there is a specific bug with the library, please file a issue in the Github issues tracker, including a (minimal) example of the failing code and any specific errors retrieved.
+If there is a specific bug with the library, please file an issue in the Github issues tracker, including a (minimal) example of the failing code and any specific errors retrieved.

 ### How do I contribute? ###